Cells of the Blood (Cambridge (CIE) AS Biology): Revision Note

-Cells of the Blood
+Cells of the blood

-Red blood cells, monocytes, neutrophils and lymphocytes all have distinguishable structures which enable them to be recognised on microscope slides, in photomicrographs and in electron micrographs
+These cells all have distinguishable structures which enable them to be recognised on microscope slides, in photomicrographs and in electron micrographs

-Red blood cells contain haemoglobin, a protein with a quaternary structure that contains haem iron groups which can bind reversibly to oxygen
+This is a protein with a quaternary structure that contains haem iron groups which can bind reversibly to oxygen

-Monocytes are identifiable by their size – they are the largest of the leukocytes and have a nucleus shaped like a kidney or a bean
+They are the largest of the leukocytes and have a nucleus shaped like a kidney or a bean

 The nucleus of monocytes tends to appear lighter after staining than other leukocytes